 Sepsis can be described as a critical imbalance between oxygen supply and demand for the reasons described above.
-Serum lactate levels tend to rise in response to tissue hypoxia (though don't think that lactate is all bad - it's a compound we need, and at times of stress the heart runs on lactate!), and the higher the level of lactate, the poorer the patient outcome is likely to be.
-The rate at which lactate improves following initiation of fluid resuscita-tion is indicative of survival.
+Serum lactate levels tend to rise in response to tissue hypoxia and the higher the level of lactate, the poorer the patient outcome is likely to be.
+The rate at which lactate improves following initiation of fluid resuscitation is indicative of survival.